 Posted by Fred Bals on March 16, 2018

 We look at the three reasons you must attend the FLIGHT Amsterdam conference; how to build outstanding projects in the open source community; and why isn’t every app being security tested?
-Plus, in-depth into the TRITON attack; why 2018 is the year of open source; how open source is driving both IoT and AI and a webinar on the 2018 Open Source Rookies of the Year.
+Plus, going in-depth into the TRITON attack, why 2018 is the year of open source, how open source is driving both IoT and AI, and a webinar on the 2018 Open Source Rookies of the Year.

-via Automobil Elektonik: Video – Art Dahnert, Managing Consultant at Synopsys, talks about the security of open source software and how Black Duck Hub helps.
+via Automobil Elektronik: Video – Art Dahnert, Managing Consultant at Synopsys, talks about the security of open source software and how Black Duck Hub helps.

 via Synopsys Software Integrity blog: Developing an open source project can seem daunting at times.
 Finding time to dedicate to a project can be difficult, and when it finds success, reported issues and proposed changes to review can seem endless.
 Selecting open source libraries to use is no easier — you must make a choice between multiple options, and short of reviewing the library’s entire codebase, how can you make such a selection (and know you made the right one)?
 The open source community has answers to these problems by automating many common-sense checks into contributing and providing ways to show summaries of those results to prospective users.

 via Security Week: With the growing use of open source, the amount of code from external sources in any application is rising exponentially.
 This open source code may contain profound vulnerabilities that immediately become part of your software.
 Software composition analysis (SCA) detects open source and third-party component risks in development and production.
 It also identifies potential licensing issues in open source code used in your applications.